emmanuelmaina/Farm-Website/README.md

 ## Issues

-The inventory fils to store data to the local storage but the issue is being worked on.
+The inventory fails to store data to the local storage but the issue is being worked on.

 ## Contact Information
 Phone No. : +254 724282539